randiquek/Assessment-Java-Full-Stack-Application/README.md

 ### Admin Story
 - Admin logs in with credentials
 - Admin can also remove users and reviews
-- Admin can also view reports such as popular games being added to wishlists by users

 ### Project Roadmap
 1. 3-10 Monday